palolili23/RaukR_twitter/README.md

 # RaukR_twitter
-A study of bioinformatics retweets
+A study of bioinformatics and biocondutor tweets 2008 - 2019.